 Want to talk to someone or give it a try?

 We’ll arrange for a phone call with our Music Therapy Department Chair and a $75 trial lesson.
-Give us a call at 617-484-5750, or click here to tell us more about yourself:
+First, click here to tell us more about yourself:

 What does it mean to be “board-certified”?